VaggelisAn/thaelia_hardware/README.md

 For more information visit our wiki: https://2024.igem.wiki/thessaly/ To see more projects from the iGEM Thessaly team, visit: https://igem-thessaly.uth.gr/

-The code is also hosted on the wiki
+The code is also hosted on our team's GitLab: